david-a-wheeler/jiffo/README.md

 We thank the Jaiffa developers!

 For more information, see the documentation, in particular the tutorial.
-You can also see the same game included in this package.
+You can also see the sample game included in this package.